 Your proportions are ideal for a 1920's figure except without the height.
 You can play the naive flapper or youthful "young thing" very well with your fashion choices.
-Fashion were made specifically for the under 5ft "small woman" during the 20's.
+The sky is the limit for you.

 Day Wear- Pile on the ruffles, bows, flounces, and shorter skirts.
 Anything to help you look dainty and youthful will play to your advantage.
 Light and airy pastel colors with fluffy lace trims will make a nice choice for day wear.
 Fun cotton patterns like gingham, stripes, small flowers, and dots will add to your youthfulness.
 Crepes, soft wools and smooth broadcloths will be your best fabric choices.